Massive-Wiki/massive-wiki-publishing-kit/.massivewikibuilder/this-wiki-themes/README.md

 ------ mwb.yaml # config for this wiki
 ------ massivewikibuilder/ # MWB
 ------ massive-wiki-themes/ # off-the-shelf themes, not customized
--------- alto/ # a specific theme, customized for this wiki
+-------- alto/ # a specific theme, not customized
 ------ this-wiki-themes/ # theme(s) used for this wiki
 -------- alto/ # a specific theme, customized for this wiki
 ------ output/ # MWB writes .html, .md, and .json files here